 The three rules are to continually run multiple formats of each creative for the greatest reach: Landscape image, Landscape Video, and Portrait Video.

 Dimensions are as follows:

 |320×480 (Portrait Interstitial)||320×50 (Banner)|

 |480×320 (Landscape Interstitial)||1200×628 (Landscape Image)|

 |1024×768 (Tablet)||300×50 (Banner)|

 |768×1024 (Tablet)||320×100 (Banner)|

 The name of the game may be user acquisition but don’t ever forget user retention – it’s often an app’s prime engine of profitability.
 The new updates to Google App Campaigns make this easier than before.
 Use automated, cross channel, tCPA product targeting to get users who already have your app to come back and engage again.

-Google App Campaigns were good before, but with new features like value bidding, similar audiences and AI-driven audience selection and ad placement, we expect advertisers to be able to get even better results.
+Google App Campaigns were good before, but with new features like value bidding, similar audiences, and AI-driven audience selection and ad placement, we expect advertisers to be able to get even better results.

 As with Facebook advertising though, creative will be the primary driver of performance.
-Even with the Google AI’s ability to assemble and reassemble pieces of creative for different placements and platforms, it’s essential to give the engine optimal creative assets, and enough assets for your ad campaigns to perform well.
+Even with Google AI’s ability to assemble and reassemble pieces of creative for different placements and platforms, it’s essential to give the engine optimal creative assets, and enough assets for your ad campaigns to perform well.